-So it’s a challenging question: remarketing ads can easily get creepy, as we’ve recently discussed.
+It’s a challenging question: remarketing ads can easily get creepy, as we’ve recently discussed.

 The other day Ali asked me for some tips on how to do ad personalization without seeming creepy, and I thought I’d share my thoughts on the subject with everyone.

 My first piece of advice is to not reveal too much.
-Imagine seeing ads that say, “I know you’re pregnant…” or “Hi there, visitor from ObscureTown in StateName!” — by acknowledging directly the facts you know about them is almost-always creepy.
+Imagine seeing ads that say, “I know you’re pregnant…” or “Hi there visitor from Obscure Town in State Name”.
+Acknowledging the facts you know about them is almost-always creepy.
 That’s a big no-no.

-But implying what you know, on the other hand.… now that is where the magic is!
+But implying what you know, that is where the magic is!
 You want to say just enough, without saying too much.

-It’s easier to say what not to do, than what to do.
+It’s easier to say what not to do than what to do.
 So here are a few ways to personalize ads without seeming creepy.